microsoft/vscode-docs/docs/python/tutorial-flask.md

     URL routes are case-sensitive.
 For example, the route `/hello/<name>` is distinct from `/Hello/<name>`.
 If you want the same function to handle both, use decorators for each variant.

-1. Set a breakpoint at the first line of code in the function (`from datetime import datetime`) by doing any *one* of the following:
+1. Set a breakpoint at the first line of code in the function (`from datetime import datetime`) by doing any one of the following:
-    - With the cursor on that line, press F9, or,
+    - With the cursor on that line, press `kb(editor.debug.action.toggleBreakpoint)`, or,
     - With the cursor on that line, select the **Debug** > **Toggle Breakpoint** menu command, or,
     - Click directly in the margin to the left of the line number (a faded red dot appears when hovering there).